ctxswitch/coral/README.md

 # Coral

 Coral is the start of a set of services for kubernetes that provides a structural framework for running applications.
 The first iteration provides image and artifact management tools which lets users:
-1. Prefetch external container images to kubernetes nodes or to internal local registries.
-It allows the user to selectively target groups of nodes for images to be fetched on, and tracks image availability on the nodes.
-This allows the service to provide a mutating admissions webhook which can optionally modify the node selectors in resource specifications to ensure applications are only started on nodes that have the image available.
+1. Prefetch external container images to kubernetes nodes.
+    * Allows the user to selectively target groups of nodes for images to be fetched on.
+    * Tracks image availability on the nodes.
+    * Provide a mutating webhook which can optionally inject the node selectors in resource specifications to ensure applications are only started on nodes that have the image available.
 The webhook can also optionally modify the pull policies for containers to ensure that containers do not pull external containers and only rely on the configured container images that are already present in the cluster.
+    * I subsequent releases the fetch agents will be able to fetch the images from other nodes based on a peer-to-peer model.
+2. Prefetch external container images to local registries.
+   * Provide a mutating webhook which can optionally update the image source to point to the local registry.
-2. Introduces versioned artifact synchronization to nodes.
+3. Introduces versioned artifact synchronization to nodes.
 I initially used this in a (private) flink operator implementation where large jar archives were mounted into the pods by an admissions webhook which set up the volumes and mounts.
 This allowed application container to remain small at the expense of additional storage on the nodes.

 Over time, we expect to add additional features to Coral including:
 - [ ] Fully managed internal registries.